-Under Indiana law, if you reinstate before the court enters judgment, the foreclosure will be dismissed.
-But if you reinstate after judgment, but before the sale, the foreclosure will be stayed (postponed).
+Under Indiana law, the foreclosure will be dismissed if you reinstate before the court enters judgment.
+But if you reinstate after judgment but before the sale, the foreclosure will be stayed (postponed).
 The foreclosure can go ahead if you later miss another payment.
 (Ind.
 Code § 32-30-10-11).

 One way to stop a foreclosure is by "redeeming" the property.
 To redeem, you have to pay off the full amount of the loan before the foreclosure sale.

 If you're facing a foreclosure, filing for bankruptcy might help.
 In fact, if a foreclosure sale is scheduled to occur in the next day or so, the best way to stop the sale immediately is by filing for bankruptcy.
 Once you file for bankruptcy, something called an "automatic stay" goes into effect.
-The stay functions as an injunction that prohibits the lender from foreclosing on your home or otherwise trying to collect its debt, at least temporarily.
+The stay is basically an injunction that stops the lender from foreclosing on your home or otherwise trying to collect its debt, at least temporarily.

 In many cases, filing for Chapter 7 bankruptcy can delay the foreclosure by a matter of months.
 Or, if you want to save your home, filing for Chapter 13 bankruptcy might be the answer.
-To find out about the options available to you, speak with a local bankruptcy attorney.
+To find out the options available, speak with a local bankruptcy attorney.

 In Indiana, deficiency judgments are generally allowed.
 However, you might be able to avoid one.
-Indiana law usually requires a three-month waiting period between the time that the lender files the lawsuit and the order of sale.
+Indiana law usually requires a three-month waiting period between when the lender files the lawsuit and the order of sale.
 (Ind.
 Code § 32-29-7-3).
-If you waive the waiting period with the lender's consent, then the lender can't get a deficiency judgment.
+If you waive the waiting period with the lender's consent, the lender can't get a deficiency judgment.
 (Ind.
 Code § 32-29-7-5).

-For more information on federal mortgage servicing laws, as well as foreclosure relief options, go to the Consumer Financial Protection Bureau (CFPB) website.
+For more information on federal mortgage servicing laws and foreclosure relief options, go to the Consumer Financial Protection Bureau (CFPB) website.